katherinelim/simple-container-app/README.md

 In further work, the logged events could be redirected as required, either to a file, syslog or elsewhere using a data collector like [Fluentd](https://www.fluentd.org/).

-Although HTTPS is supported by the Puma web server, it's out of scope of this implementation.
+Although HTTPS is supported by the Puma web server, it's out of scope for this implementation.
 For secure connections to the application, it could be listening behind a load balancer or proxy which can handle secure connections.

 No monitoring support is provided in this project.